 Visual snow (VS) is a rare condition which causes a static-like effect to appear over everything you see.
 The effect will be present in both eyes, taking up the entire visual field.
-For some VS sufferers, the symptoms are relatively mild and they are able to forget about it for periods of time, but for other people, the effects are debilitating.
-Often accompanied by migraines, VS syndrome can make it nearly impossible to see properly, causing huge distress to those suffering.
+For some visual snow sufferers, the symptoms are relatively mild and they are able to forget about it for periods of time, but for other people, the effects are debilitating.
+Often accompanied by migraines, visual snow syndrome can make it nearly impossible to see properly, causing huge distress to those suffering.
 Symptoms can worsen when your eyes and brain are tired, or when you’re feeling stressed.

-As well as VS presenting as a static haze (much like an old out of tune television) across your vision, it can also look like:
+As well as visual snow presenting as a static haze (much like an old out of tune television) across your vision, it can also look like: